 For picture manipulation, I obviously use Adobe Photoshop as I am subscribed to the photography Creative Cloud plan.
 I have some experience using the program from taking a photography course during college and experimenting with some of the features.
 Sure, it’s overkill, but it’s an industry standard.
 Recently, I found out that the Photomerge tool can easily stitch pictures.
 This makes it easy to stitch multiple screenshots together without doing it manually.
 I am still waiting for it to release on the iPad so I can mostly do the same there.
 Plus, it will be a lot easier to manipulate pictures by using the Apple Pencil.
 (Update: I decided to get Affinity Photo on the iPad since it’s on sale.
-Also, the iOS version of Photoshop isn’t well received and Affinity Photo is more mature in comparison.
+Also, the iOS version of Photoshop isn’t well received since it’s rather new.
 It provides most of the functionality of Photoshop, but on the iPad.
 I haven’t got the chance to use it yet, but I will soon in the future.
 I also have a Photoshop subscription, which gives me access to the iOS version.)

 As for what I use to write my posts, I use Microsoft Word on my MacBook Pro and iPad Pro.
 I use Grammarly for grammar check and style check.
 It’s not too surprising since I use Word as my main word processor.
 Contrary to popular belief, I do not write posts inside the WordPress editor since it’s easy to lose your work if the internet goes down.
 Not only that, I despise Gutenberg, which is the new block editor in WordPress.
 It interferes with my workflow as I do not use the WordPress editor.
 I think it’s complete garbage and complicated to use for blogging, except for complex pages and blog layout.
 With that, I use the classic editor instead since it does everything I need.
 You can still use the classic editor in the recent versions of WordPress.